How to Peacefully Coexist

 These past few years, many of us have been challenged and stretched in ways that we’ve never experienced before.

-This has called our faith, our patience, our hope, our health, our relationships, our compassion, and even our very survival, to the forefront or our daily experience.
-As as result, some of us have shifted our priorities and have learned to cherish what we may have once taken for granted.
-Many of us have upgraded our personal spiritual practices and are taking the opportunity to develop more compassion, inclusivity, and gratefulness.
+We’ve had to deepen our faith, enhance our patience, pay more attention to our wellbeing, face issues in our relationships, expand our compassion, and confront our own mortality.
+As a result, some of us have shifted our priorities.
+Many of us have learned to cherish what we may once have taken for granted.
+We have upgraded our spiritual practices and have taken the opportunity to develop more compassion, resilience, inclusivity, and gratefulness.
 That’s what I have been called to do.

-There are a lot of viewpoints on what we’re collectively going through as a species during this time and what the “right way” to respond to the current health crisis is.
+There are a lot of viewpoints on what we’re collectively going through as a species during this time and what the “right way” to respond to whatever the current crisis is.

-Being exclusive like this is the opposite of how I want live.
-That’s why, when I encounter someone – or a group of people – who doesn’t share the same perspectives as I do, my priority is to remember our common humanity then engage peacefully with kindness and respect.
+When I encounter someone – or a group of people – who doesn’t share the same opinions and perspectives as I do, I consciously aim to be mindful, remember our common humanity, then, at the very least, engage and listen with kindness and respect.

-So when I experience a disagreement with someone, I take a deep breath and focus on what unites us rather than what divides us.
+When I experience a disagreement with someone, I hope to remember to take a deep breath and focus on what unites us rather than what divides us.

 I also practice sincerely saying, “You might be right.”
 Or, “I can see how you might think that way.”
 Or, “Tell me more about why you think that.”
 It’s this shift in mindset that can encourage connection.
 And when we feel more connected – even if we think differently – we can come to some common understanding.
 I hope you join me in this practice.
 It’s simple but maybe not so easy!